Serious about reducing employee turnover? Approach it as a leadership issue, not just an HR issue

 Gallup calls these Stay Conversations.
 Others call them Re-recruitment Talks.
 We call them Development Dialogues.

 Regardless of what you call them, the distinguishing characteristic of these interactions is listening.
-Letting a staff member tell you what they need and then finding ways to individual their experience as an employee is key to convincing them to stay instead of stray.
+Letting a staff member tell you what they need and then finding ways to individual their experience is key to convincing them to stay instead of stray.

 During the pandemic, we’ve recommended adapting the Development Dialogue to explore how the COVID crisis has affected them personally.
 As a starting point, here are the types of questions to consider:

-- What has been most difficult for you this year?
+- What has been most difficult for you recently?

 - What accomplishment are you most proud of?